 Under the Company's corporate philosophy, the Denka Value, the Company strives to strengthen its business foundation by improving its earning power and expanding the scope of operations, while making every effort to continue being a company that can win the trust and sympathy of society, and in so doing working to improve the Company's corporate value and the common interests of the shareholders from a medium- to long-term perspective.

 Also, under this basic policy, the management plan "Denka Value up" (five years from fiscal 2018), has been formulated, to strive for the realization of continuous and sound growth.

-The Company has not established so-called takeover defense countermeasures, but certain large scale purchases that may damage corporate value and large scale purchases where sufficient information or time may not be provided to shareholders in order to consider whether it should accept or reject such a purchase attempt, within the scope permitted by laws and regulations, regulations of financial instruments exchanges etc., appropriate interactions are taken in order to prevent damage to the Company's corporate value and the common interests of its shareholders.
+The Company has not established so-called takeover defense countermeasures, but for certain large scale purchases that may damage corporate value and large scale purchases where sufficient information or time may not be provided to shareholders in order to consider whether it should accept or reject such a purchase attempt, within the scope permitted by laws and regulations, regulations of financial instruments exchanges etc., appropriate interactions are taken in order to prevent damage to the Company's corporate value and the common interests of its shareholders.

-Consolidated Statement of Changes in Net Assets (From April 1, 2019 to March 31, 2020)
+Consolidated Statement of Changes in Net Assets (From April 1, 2020 to March 31, 2021)

-Shareholders' equity Capital stock Capital surplus Retained earnings Treasury stock Total shareholders' equity Balance at beginning of the fiscal year 36,998 49,353 144,638 (5,492) 225,498 Cumulative effects of changes in accounting policies (306) (306) Restated balance 36,998 49,353 144,332 (5,492) 225,192 Changes of items during the fiscal year Dividends from surplus (10,396) (10,396) Profit attributable to owners of parent 22,703 22,703 Change of scope of consolidation 217 217 Change in ownership interest of parent due to transactions with non-controlling interests 11 11 Purchase of treasury stock (2,108) (2,108) Disposal of treasury stock (0) 7 7 Reversal of revaluation reserve for land 0 0 Net changes of items other than shareholders' equity Total changes of items during the fiscal year 11 12,525 (2,101) 10,435 Balance at end of the fiscal year 36,998 49,365 156,857 (7,593) 235,628
+(Millions of yer Shareholders' equity Capital stock Capital surplus Retained earnings Treasury stock Total shareholders' equity Balance at beginning of the fiscal year 36,998 49,365 156,857 (7,593) 235,628 Changes of items during the fiscal year Dividends from surplus (10,785) (10,785) Profit attributable to owners of parent 22,785 22,785 Change in ownership interest of parent due to transactions with non-controlling interests 31 31 Purchase of treasury stock (84) (84) Disposal of treasury stock (0) 0 0 Reversal of revaluation reserve for land 20 20 Net changes of items other than shareholders' equity Total changes of items during the fiscal year 31 12,020 (83) 11,968 Balance at end of the fiscal year 36,998 49,397 168,878 (7,677) 247,596